ayplam/udacity_bananas/Report.md

  ## Results

- Below if the plot of scores vs episode
+ Below is a plot of scores vs episode

  ![Score vs Episode Number](imgs/scores_by_episode.png)

  The network is able to solve the environment after 584 episodes.

  ![Average Score vs Episode Number](imgs/avg_scores_by_episode.png)

  From the average scores image, we notice that the agent appears to learn in "spurts", as there are pauses in learning around episode #200 and #500.
 This is likely because the randomly chosen frames during this time period are not conducive for additional learning.